 If there is something that we fathers and mothers want to promote, it is the independence of our children.
-That they learn to fend for themselves to achieve their dreams, to be happy in their own ways, those that they themselves choose.
-Encouraging independence does not at all mean freeing ourselves from our responsibility as parents, or subjecting children to any type of risk.
+That they learn to fend for themselves to achieve their dreams, to be happy in their own paths, those that they themselves choose.
+Promoting independence does not imply disengaging nor subject children to unnecessary risks.

 Absolutely.
 It is about knowing how to offer the best strategies, the best skills for children to trust themselves feeling safe, loved and supported.
 Hence, Montessori pedagogy is always a good context from which to base ourselves to take guidelines, advice and orientations to educate our children.
 From «Mothers Today», we want to show you what advice we can apply to children between 6 and 11 years old.
 Can you come with us?